noaa-ocs-modeling/CoupledModelDriver/README.md

 ### 3. run the model

-Run the following to submit the model run to the Slurm job queue:
+The previous step will also have generated a script called `./run_hera.sh`.
+You can run it to submit the model run to the Slurm job queue:

 ```shell
 ./run_hera.sh